jonathanwears/HelperApp/README.md

 - Counters can't be created and deleted in app
 - Modularity could be improved
-- default animations are a bit
+- default animations are a bit slow

 #### To Do: